The People’s Colloquium

 The People’s Colloquium Inc.’s purpose is to provide community education in the arts and humanities to residents and visitors of the city of Portland, Oregon.

-The People’s Colloquium Inc. provides community education by offering workshops, critique groups, discussion groups, activity groups, public events, classes, continuing education, educational resources, and similar activities.
+The People’s Colloquium Inc. provides community education by offering workshops, critique groups, discussion groups, public events, classes, educational resources, and related activities.